 23. Due to possible inclement weather, all boat captains must decide for themselves and their fellow team members if it is safe to launch and proceed.
-The Mississippi River Monsters or Mega Bucs Tournament event will proceed with the event unless the director(s) along with 5 randomly selected team captains determine the conditions to be unsafe prior to the event.
+The Mississippi River Monsters or Mega Bucs Tournament event will proceed with the event unless the director(s) along with a minimum of 3 randomly selected team captains determine the conditions to be unsafe prior to the event.

 24. Onboard live wells must be no less than 50 gallons and employ an electric freshwater circulating pump and includes proper aeration.
 OXYGEN USE IS ENCOURAGED.

-25. There may not be any extra fish in live-well.
+25. There may not be any extra fish in live-well at weigh-in.
 If there are more than 3 fish in live-well dead or alive at weigh-in it will result in disqualification.

 26. It is encouraged that ALL fish handled at weigh-in MUST BE handled with a gripper and/or gloves.
 Weigh slings are encouraged.
 Larger fish are encouraged to be handled by 2 anglers.

 27. Dropping of fish at weigh-in is discouraged.